Was Your OBGYN Drunk While Seeing Patients?

 A drunk medical provider can fail to diagnose or incorrectly diagnose your medical condition.
 The impaired provider can also miss vital signs of life-altering health problems, such as stroke or cancer, in test results.
 Additionally, a doctor under the influence of alcohol or other drugs can fail to detect oxygen deprivation before, during, and after the birth process, exposing the baby to serious health complications or even death.

 You might qualify to file a lawsuit against a medical provider for drinking on the job if you or a loved one suffered harm at the hands of a drunk provider.
-A medical malpractice lawyer can assess your situation and help you navigate the process of holding the negligent medical provider accountable for the harm you or your loved one suffered.
+A medical malpractice lawyer at Ankin Law can assess your situation and help you navigate the process of holding the negligent medical provider accountable for the harm you or your loved one suffered.
+Contact Ankin Law for a free consultation.

 Chicago personal injury and workers’ compensation attorney Howard Ankin has a passion for justice and a relentless commitment to defending injured victims throughout the Chicagoland area.
 With decades of experience achieving justice on behalf of the people of Chicago, Howard has earned a reputation as a proven leader in and out of the courtroom.
 Respected by peers and clients alike, Howard’s multifaceted approach to the law and empathetic nature have secured him a spot as an influential figure in the Illinois legal system.